Chester Probate Attorney

 Trusts

 While a will gives you the opportunity to outline your wishes for the end of your life, a trust creates an entirely new legal entity that will control any assets placed into it.
-In order to put assets, like stocks or investment portfolios, you will have to put them in the ownership of the trust and under the management of your trustee.
-When you create a trust, it helps your loved ones avoid probate court and could also protect your assets from debt collectors.
+To transfer assets, like stocks or investment portfolios, you will have to put them in the ownership of the trust and under the management of your trustee.
+When you create a trust, it helps your loved ones avoid probate court, and it could also protect your assets from debt collectors.

 The specifics of trusts can be complicated.
-For instance, it can be difficult to know what to do if you want to pass your cars to a grandchild or make sure your son is able to take over a family business.
+For instance, it can be difficult to know what to do if you want to pass your car to a grandchild or make sure your child can take over a family business.
 That’s why a skilled estate planning attorney is so crucial.
 They can help you:

 • Determine what meets your needs